To help ensure that the recruiting process results in optimal outcomes for all concerned, Johnson has adopted the following policies:

-Students should be given a minimum of six weeks (or until December 2, whichever is later) to respond to an offer of full-time employment.
+Students should be given a minimum of two weeks (or until December 1, 2023, whichever is later) to respond to an offer of full-time employment.
 This guideline applies whether the students receive their offers through on-campus recruiting, MBA conferences, personal outreach, or from summer internships.

 These guidelines are in effect unless both parties agree to an alternative date.

 The CMC does not condone the use of exploding offers.